Telephone Operators & Services in Finland

 So you're a nostalgia buff and you want

-be the only person on the block to have one, so maybe
+a landline (lankapuhelin)?
+You'll be the only person in a 10km radius to have one, so maybe

 you can start a retro trend!
-Contact Elisa Communications regarding
+Contact Elisa regarding

 installation of landlines.